timont02/cesp_timon/README.md

 ## Description

-The programm "TicTacToe" is a computer game in RISC-V-Assembly language.<br>
+The programm "TicTacToe" is a computer game in RISC-V-Assembly language.
+It was coded completely in assembly language.<br>
+To run the programm, the user needs "Rars".
+For the interaction with the programm, you can use the keyboard and the console of "Rars".
+The gamfield is displayed with the bitmap display function of "Rars".
+Text messages, like the menu and the current player are dislpayed at the console of "Rars". <br>
 The game can be played by one player (human against a bot) or two players (human against human). <br>
 Both players can occupy on field per round.
 They take turns playing.
 It is not allowed to occupy a field, which is already used.
 To win, one player must own three fields in a row, a column or a diagonal.<br>
-To run the programm, the user needs "Rars" and the bitmap dislpaly of "Rars".
-For the interaction with the programm, you can use the keyboard and the console of "Rars".
-The gamfield is displayed with the bitmap display function of "Rars".
-Text messages, like the menu and the current player are dislpayed at the console of "Rars". <br>

 ### How to run

-To run the application "tictactoe.asm", you have to use rars with the bitmap display and the console
+To use the application, you have run the "tictactoe.asm" in rars with the bitmap display and the console.

 ## Files